 - Residents may host residents from other buildings in lounge and common room areas.
 All guests should always be escorted by a resident of the building when accessing a common room area.
 We ask residents to be mindful of the risks of bringing others into the residential community by limiting the number of residents in lounges or study rooms, signage will denote the maximum occupancy of the space.

 - No overnight guests are permitted for the 2020-2021 academic year.

 - Campus dining locations will operate on to-go service

 - In-person dining seating will be physically distanced

 - The health and well-being of our community is our top priority.
-Resident engagement will primarily be delivered virtually, at least for the fall.
+Resident engagement will primarily be delivered virtually, at least for the spring.
 If in person engagement will take place, residents will need to wear face coverings and maintain 6 ft physical distance.

 - Resident Advisors and other housing staff members will continue to support residential community building and learning.
 Virtual and physically distant engagement opportunities will support student learning with 3 learning goals: culture of belonging, collegiate success, and personal development.

 Residents can cancel their spring 2021 housing contract in Housing U in CIS.
 Visit our Terminating Your Contract page for more information on how to submit a cancellation and about termination fees.